osome-iu/hoaxy-backend/README.md

 2. Follow these [instructions](http://lucene.apache.org/pylucene/install.html) to compile and install pylucene.
 Please note that building the package is a time-consuming task.
 Also, _do not forget to activate the python environment_, otherwise pylucene will be installed under the system Python!

 We found that the following tips made the compilation instructions of pylucene a bit easier to follow:
+  - To build pylucene, you need gcc compiler.
+Recommended gcc version is GCC 5 or higher
+  - If you are getting GCC related errors, add following exports in your shell
+    - export JCC_ARGSEP=";"
+    -  export JCC_CFLAGS="-v;-fno-strict-aliasing;-Wno-write-strings;-D__STDC_FORMAT_MACROS"
   - You can use `cd` instead of `pushd` and `popd`.
   - pylucene supports oracle jdk 1.8
+  - pylucene needs apache ant 1.8.2 or higher
   - You will need the packages `default-jre` `default-jdk` `python-dev` and `ant` installed on the system (via apt-get if on Ubuntu).
   - ***Do not `sudo`*** anything during installation.
 Using sudo will prevent Lucene from being installed in the correct Anaconda and venv directories.
   - Two files need to be modified for your system, `setup.py` and `Makefile`.
 In these two files, the following three variables need to be set to reflect your installation and the virtual environment: `java`, `ant` and `python` (for the venv).